The Modern Farmhouse: Trend SpotlightFebruary 12, 2020

 Customer favorites: Calacatta Vicenza - Matte Finish, Midnight Majesty Concrete, and Urbano Pure 3D Mix.

 Unlike real brick, wipe these beauties down and go: Brickstone White Porcelain Tile

 Whether it’s an accent wall or a stacked stone fireplace, brick and stone bring texture and dimension to the rustic side of the modern farmhouse trend.
 Working alongside wood elements to add character, they provide much-needed warmth to the sometimes stark black and white color scheme.
 In a high ceiling, open floor plan, incorporating brick and stone also helps to ground the space.

 It's all about the MIX!
-It doesn’t get better than wood plank LVT paired with clean white quartz and a patterned backsplash (Rhombix Nero).
+It doesn’t get better than wood look LVP flooring paired with clean white quartz and a patterned backsplash (Rhombix Nero).